 Nansi Xu Marsh

 Evelyn Brosi Semenza

 Evelyn is an education researcher, community volunteer and Vice President of the Friends of the JMZ.
 She graduated from Brown University with a joint degree in Public Policy and Sociology and an M.A. in Urban Education Policy.
 Evelyn managed evaluation work for a network of experiential learning schools in New York City, conducted research, and developed education policy guidance at the Harvard Graduate School of Education.
 She loves to be outside working in the yard, playing sports or biking with her kids.
 At the JMZ, her kids spend a lot of time at the ball machine exhibit trying to maximize the number of balls in motion.

-Kendra is a former science teacher in East Palo Alto and current doctoral student in science education.
+Kendra is a former science teacher in East Palo Alto and current doctoral candidate in science education.
 She graduated from the University of Washington and received a B.A. in Ethnic studies with a focus in African American studies.
 From there, she went on to earn an M.A. and teaching credential in science education from Stanford University, where she is currently a PhD student studying issues of access in science education and STEM access for Black girls and women.
 A proud resident of East Palo Alto, she loves family trips to Portland, exploring new food and attending sporting events for her nieces and nephews.
 Her favorite exhibit at the JMZ is the calm wall.

-Meredith lives in Palo Alto with her husband and two young children.
+Meredith lives in Palo Alto with her husband and three young children.
 She is actively involved with the San Francisco Symphony, including the Concerts for Kids program and “Deck the Hall” children’s concert.
 In her free time she can be found playing tennis, pickleball, running, or baking.
 A trip to the JMZ always includes a visit to see Edward the Giant Tortoise and making moves at the digital kaleidoscope.